-Say: You might need some energy because we have to travel even more.
+Say: You're running hard.
+You might need some energy because we're going to travel even more.
 Give each child a few pretzels or crackers to eat.
-Then lead kids in pretending to travel, but this time make the traveling more vigorous.
+Then lead kids in pretending to travel, continuing to make it vigorous.
 Have them hop over "logs," "climb a mountain" using both their arms and legs, and run from "big animals."

 When children begin to get tired, have them sit.
-Say: God's friends traveled for three long days!
+Say: The Israelites traveled for three long days!
 And there was no water in the desert, so they were getting really thirsty.
 They complained a lot about that.
 We sometimes complain, too, don't we?

-Share some preschool-friendly things you have complained about.
+Share some things you have complained about.
 For example, maybe you complained about a vegetable your parents made you eat, about not getting to watch your favorite TV show, or about having to do your chores.